Keilite

 Keilite is an iron-magnesium sulfide mineral with the chemical formula (Fe,Mg)S) that is found in enstatite chondrites.
 Keilite is the iron-dominant analog of niningerite.
 Keilite is named after Klaus Keil (born 1934).

 Occurrences

 Examples of keilite occurrences are enstatite chondrites and the Zakłodzie meteorite.
 It appears to be confined to impact-melt influenced enstatite chondrites that were quenched.
-There are also some meteorites interpreted as impact-melt breccias that don't contain keilite.
+There are also some meteorites interpreted as impact-melt breccias that do not contain keilite.
 This is explained as a deeper burial after impact, which slowed cooling and enabled retrograde reactions (diapthoresis) to take place.